trevisanj/f311/_sources/index.rst.txt

 Introduction
 ------------

-f311 is another - but *not* just another - Python open-source project for Astronomy.
-It contains many graphical and command-line standalone applications, and we think that some of them are cool!
+F311 is a collection of Python 3 libraries, command-line and graphical applications for Astronomy.

-The code is organized in sub-packages, each one containing scripts (applications) and API related to some topic.
+The code is organized in sub-packages, each one containing scripts (applications) and an API related to some topic.

 To get a listing of all scripts available at once, simply type on your shell:

 .. code:: shell